-- Assessment/evaluation tools - Planning documents such as a long range plan, marketing plan, fundraising plan
+- Assessment/evaluation tools - Planning documents such as a long-range plan, marketing plan, fundraising plan

-GOS applicants are encouraged to submit a long range or strategic plan if they have one.◆◆
+GOS applicants are encouraged to submit a long-range or strategic plan, if they have one.

-Please return the completed application in the following order:
+Assemble and submit your completed application in this order:

-- Signed Checklist.
-Include one copy with the application marked "original".
-Please do not staple to it to the rest of the application. - Signed Application Forms, Narrative, Budget Forms; staple all together in the upper left corner. - Required Support Material. - Optional Support Material.
+- 1. Signed Checklist.
+Include one copy with the full application labelled "original."
+Please do not staple to it to the rest of the application. - 2.
+Signed Application Forms, Narrative, Budget Forms.
+Staple each set together at upper left. - 3.
+Required Support Material - 4.
+Optional Support Material